wszdexdrf/UIDAI-Hackathon-Entry/README.md

 **Sidenote:** Here I had a lot of problem with UIDAI API.
 I could not verify the signature of the XML.
 There are two parts of signature verification, first "Digest Value" which is a hash of the data in the XML.
 So if the XML data is changed, the hash will not match.
 Second is encryption of that Digest Value using asymmetric keys, so that someone can't change the hash along with the data in the xml.
 I was able to match the Digest Value, but could not match the Signature info.
 When I used the private keys provided and generated the signature myself, I could verify that using the same code.
 (Though that would be not be useful if I verified my own Signature) I deduced that there may be some discrepancy in either the server-side keys or in the APIs I was using, therefore my code only matches the digest value for now.
 Another API was provided midway in the hackathon, but it required changing a lot of things (And I was losing password safety) therefore I went ahead with the old API.
 If the XML is simply changed, then it won't match and an error would be raised.
 I think that would be enough given that the zip file is already password protected.

+### Support multiple identities
+The app can save multiple people's data.
+It asks whether the user wants to overwrite data for some aadhaar if it encounters entries with same name.
+It even provides the photograph for aiding in selecting, in case the user has multiple entries with same name.

+### Helpful messages
+The app provides helpful info regarding solution whenever there is any problem.

 ## Offline Mode
 The App also works in offline mode.
 This does your verification via your fingerprint on your phone (against the stored fingerprint on your phone).
 Rest of the functionality is same.
 This is done to ensure that only the user can access the Aadhaar data stored on phone and no one can perform identity theft if he gets users's phone/Signed XML.
 Of course Aadhaar data needs to be downloaded beforehand on the phone.